 The delivery of corporate change is monitored and supported via the Change Management Steering Group as part of the procurement framework and governance arrangements.
-This group comprises of professionals from across the Council, e.g. Legal, Procurement, Risk, Equalities, Performance, Finance, Corporate Communications, HR, Business Change and Project Management (as part of the procurement framework and governance arrangements).
+This group comprises of professionals from across the Council, e.g. Legal, Procurement, Risk, Equalities, Performance, Finance, Corporate Communications, HR, Business Change and Project Management.
 Following delivery, the Budget Board monitors the financial position.
 Performance is monitored through self-assessment and performance challenge (however this is not across all service areas due to the timeline for development of the Focus on the Future Wellbeing plan).
 Service performance is also challenged at Scrutiny Committee meetings.